ndaneil/interactive-3d-screen/README.md

         return landms
 ```

 The final function in `FaceDetectorAndLocalizer` is the most important one. `detect_and_localize` is where conversion, inference and post processing happens.
 First, the image (`full_size_frame`) is rescaled and padded to the model's input size (`640x608`) keeping the aspect ratio.
 Then it is converted to floating point.
 In the original code, the float conversion happened first, but downscaling first saved about 5ms.
-Then the downscaled image's dimensions are rearranged to the format, and the inference is executed using Ryzen AI.
+Then the downscaled image's dimensions are rearranged to the expected format, and the inference is executed using Ryzen AI.

 The output of the model has three parts.
 The first one contains the bounding boxes, the second contains the confidence scores and the last contains the landmark coordinates.
 By selecting the bounding box with the highest score early, we can skip processing all the other candidates.
 The tradeoff here is that our solution will only detect one face.
-Though the 3D illusion only works for one person anyways since we can only render one perspective on the display.
-If multiple faces are visible on the webcam image, then the model will pick one to base the perspective of the 3D image on.
-The logic here could be improved by making sure that the face being detected is the same across the frames so that the perspective would not jump due to the highest prediction fluctuating between the faces.
+The 3D illusion only works for one person anyways since we can only render one perspective on the display.
+If multiple faces are visible on the webcam image though, then the model will pick one to base the perspective of the 3D image on.
+The logic here could be improved by making sure that the face being detected is the same across the frames so that the perspective would not jump due to the highest scoring bounding box potentially fluctuating between faces.

 ``` python
     def detect_and_localize(self, full_size_frame):